atk4/data/docs/persistence.rst

     function archive() {
         $this->reload_after_save = false;
         $this['is_archived'] = true;
-        retutrn $this;
+        return $this;
     }

 After-save reloading would fail due to `is_archived = false` condition so disabling reload is a hack to get your record into the database safely.

 The other, more appropriate option is to re-use a vanilla Order record::

     function archive() {

-        $this->save(); // just to be sure, no dirty stuff is left over.
+        $this->save(); // just to be sure, no dirty stuff is left over

         $archive = $this->newInstance();
         $archive->load($this->id);
         $archive['is_archived'] = true;

-        $this->unload(); // active record is no longer accessible.
+        $this->unload(); // active record is no longer accessible

         return $archive;
     }